-Table 10.1 summarises the maximum distance travelled by oil on the sea surface at each threshold for the seasonal conditions assessed, for the unmitigated and mitigated cases.
+Table 10.1 summarises the maximum distance travelled by oil on the sea surface at each threshold for the seasonal conditions assessed.
+The maximum distance from the release location to the low $(1-10 \text{ g/m}^2)$, moderate $(10-50 \text{ g/m}^2)$ and high (> 50 g/m2) exposure levels was 1,517 km (winter), 153 km (summer) and 61 km (winter) respectively.

-For the unmitigated case, the maximum distance and corresponding direction from the release location to the low $(1-10 \text{ g/m}^2)$, moderate $(10-25 \text{ g/m}^2)$ and high $(>25 \text{ g/m}^2)$ exposure levels was 1,517 km west-northwest (winter), 153 km east-northeast (summer) and 61 km southeast (winter), respectively.
-In comparison, for the mitigated case the maximum distances and corresponding directions were 1,424 km west (winter), 153 km east-northeast (summer) and 61 km southeast (winter), for the low, moderate and high threshold, respectively.
+Table 10.2 summarises the potential floating oil exposure to individual receptors for each season.

-Table 10.2 to Table 10.4 summarise the potential sea surface exposure to individual receptors for each season and case.
 Of all the receptors considered in the assessment, the Joseph Bonaparte Gulf AMP was the only receptor predicted to be exposed to floating oil above the low, moderate and high thresholds during all seasonal conditions.